 Standard external dependency metrics include operational costs, run rate, success or failure rates, and service status or availability.

-User Experience metrics
+User experience metrics

 Factors That Affect What You Choose to Monitor

-Start by understanding your system, both from a white box perspective (considering its internal operations), and from a black-box perspective (how an end-user views it).
+Start by understanding your system, both from a white box perspective (considering its internal operations) and from a black-box perspective (how an end-user views it).
 These two perspectives will dictate the metrics that are most critical to measure and to alert on.

 Most DevOps monitoring tools can provide many times more information than a team can actually manage, so it’s important to make sure you are extracting the data that is most important for your goals.

 When considering various approaches, consider the notion of observability of a system.
-Observability, a notion taken from a control theory, is defined as an extent to which the system state can be understood from its external outputs.
-While, in theory, everyone would love to have 100% observability all the time, due to various constraints this may not always be the case.
+Observability, a notion taken from a control theory, is defined as the extent to which the system state can be understood from its external outputs.
+While, in theory, everyone would love to have 100% observability all the time, due to various constraints, this may not always be the case.
 For example, because not all your components can be instrumented to a similar extent, and due to the high cost of storing and processing high cardinality data.

 When determining your measures, keep the following factors in mind: